alco/gostart/README.md

 <a name="faq7"/>
 ### 7. Can I create a package outside of $GOPATH? ###

 No. You can change your `GOPATH` though, as described in the previous answer.
-But keep in mind that `$GOPATH` point to a workspace.
+But keep in mind that `$GOPATH` points to a workspace.
 You packages go into the _src_ directory inside a workspace.

 <a name="faq8"/>
 ### 8. What if I want to hack on some (possibly throw-away) code outside of $GOPATH? ###